brunobaudry/moodle-local_deepler/README.md

 It uses the default Moodle JS library and is tested with Boost and Classic.
 So there could be incompatibilities with other themes.

+see [Coding, Debugging and Contributing](#coding-debugging-and-contributing) if you intend to help improving this plugin or just if your are an admin and want to do some test in a dedicated sandbox.

 ### Webservices

 This plugin will add a ```local_deepler_update_translation``` web service for the translation page to perform ajax requests against.